Hero image showing a color wheel with complementary colors highlighted.

 Tetradic

-The tetradic scheme, or double-complementary, involves four colors arranged into two complementary pairs.
-This rich combination offers plenty of variety and balances best with one dominant color, often used for bold and diverse palettes.
+The tetradic scheme—or double-complementary color scheme—involves four colors that get arranged into two complementary pairs, and it’s a rich combination that gives plenty of variety and balances best with one dominant color—and tetradic often appears in bold and diverse palettes.

 A tetradic color scheme on the wheel.